AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

             &nbsp;<br>
         </ol>
     <li><a href = "#map">Map</a>
     <br>One of the most significant features of the CalendarCompanion application is campus map navigation.
 This section is navigated to based on the main menu item “Map”.
-It can also be selected from “Find Class Room” in the “Course Schedule” section, or by requesting it from the Virutal Assistant.
+It can also be selected from “Find Class Room” in the “Course Schedule” section, or by requesting it from the Virutal Assistant. <a href = "#top">[top]</a>
     </li>
     &nbsp;<br>
     <li><a href = "#school_events">School Events</a>
     <br>One of the factors that greatly affect a student's performance at university is their social life.
 Moreover, social development at this stage is a student's life is key to their success in the workplace.
 This part of the application keeps a student apprised of up-to-date news around campus.
-In this feature, all academic events, social events, and campus news are uploaded to the student's School Events feed everyday.
+In this feature, all academic events, social events, and campus news are uploaded to the student's School Events feed everyday. <a href = "#top">[top]</a>
     </li>
     &nbsp;<br>
     <li><a href = "#find_my_prof">Find My Prof</a>
     <br>Here we have the Find My Prof section which allows a student to search a professor by name and by institution.
 This section acts as a parent to two other sections.
-The results of a search on this page can be utilized in the child sections "Contact Info and Office Hours" and "Professor Ratings".
+The results of a search on this page can be utilized in the child sections "Contact Info and Office Hours" and "Professor Ratings". <a href = "#top">[top]</a>
     </li>
     &nbsp;<br>
         <ol style = "list-style-type: upper-alpha">